-College Together’s students have been admitted to many public and private selective colleges, including Duke University, University of Michigan, Emory University, Boston University, University of Florida, University of Texas at Austin, University of Wisconsin at Madison, University of Maryland, Indiana University’s Kelley School of Business, and University of Georgia, among others.
+College Together’s students have been admitted to many public and private selective colleges, including Cornell University, Brown University, Duke University, New York University, Emory University, Boston University, University of Michigan, University of California – Los Angeles, University of Florida, University of Texas at Austin, University of Wisconsin at Madison, University of Maryland, Indiana University’s Kelley School of Business, University of Miami, and Florida State University, among others.

 College Together begins working with students as early as ninth grade and as late as the fall of their senior year.
 By starting early, College Together has more time to assist students with enhancing their college qualifications, including recommending curriculum and courses, a standardized testing schedule, extracurricular activities, work and internships, community service, and summer programs.
 Many students, however, begin working with College Together during their junior year of high school.

 College Together’s services are customized to meet each student’s individual needs.
-College Together offers a comprehensive college counseling Gold package for $5,000 payable in installments for unlimited hours of college guidance and supplemental essays for up to 10 colleges.
-Based on availability, College Together also offers hourly services for students and families seeking targeted support at the rate of $175/hour (minimum purchase of 5 hours).
-Additional hours can be purchased in 5-hour increments.
+College Together offers a comprehensive Gold college counseling package for unlimited hours of college guidance and supplemental essays for up to 10 colleges.
+College Together also offers hourly services for students and families seeking targeted support.

 As part of College Together’s comprehensive college counseling Gold package, Daniella will perform the following services:

 - Preliminary Review – Daniella evaluates the student’s academics, talents, interests, strengths, and weaknesses based on the student’s transcript, test scores, accommodations, student and parent intake questionnaires, and meetings with the student and parent(s) so that she can begin the college planning process.